Green-Software-Foundation/certification/planning/Badge-Usage-Guidelines.md

 **A**: No. Remove the badge immediately upon expiration.
 You may renew your certificate and redisplay the badge with the new certificate.

 **Exception**: You may make historical references if clearly labeled as expired:
-> "Achieved GSF Certificate of Disclosure in 2025 (expired).
+> "Achieved GSF SCI Self-Certification in 2025 (expired).
 Updated calculation in progress."

 ---